AlexShkarin/pyLabLib/docs/devices/Ophir.rst

 The operation of the power meter is fairly straightforward, but there is a couple of points to keep in mind:

     - On the Vega controller the results can be sent at most 15 times a second.
 However, they are not necessarily updated at this rate, so several consecutive request might yield the same result.
     - The device provides the way to change the communication baud rate.
-IF the rate is changed from the current one, the device is automatically disconnected, and the new class needs to be instantiated with the updated baudrate.
+If the rate is changed, the device is automatically disconnected, and the new object needs to be instantiated with the updated baudrate.
     - The device might return ``"over"`` instead of the power reading on overexposure.
 To fix that, you can adjust the measurement range using :meth:`.VegaPowerMeter.set_range_idx`.